amoddhopavkar2/LeetCode-September-Challenge/README.md

 # LeetCode-September-Challenge
-All LeetCode September Challenge codes in Python updated on a daily basis.
+All LeetCode September Challenge codes in Python.
 One problem statement every day.

+Solve one random problem statement every day to complete the challenge.